tdauth/the-siege-of-minas-tirith/README.md

 You can repick your hero and he/she will keep the XP and items.

-Each player has to train units and control the shared player which is either Gondor or Mordor.
+Every player has to train units and control the shared player which is either Gondor or Mordor.
 Gondor can build defense structures to protect the city like Trebuchets.

 The gates of the city can be opened/closed by Gondor players.